auroremusic/generative-art/README.md

 # generative-art

 Hello there!
-Here is a fresh new repo with some of my processing/p5.js code.
+Here is a fresh new repo with some of my processing/p5.js code from [instagram posts](https://www.instagram.com/entropismes/).
 Much more to come later.
 If you wish to see something in particular, please tell me.
 Enjoy!

 ## Processing